fleschutz/PowerShell/Docs/cd-repos.md

-## cd-repos.ps1 - Change the working directory to the user's Git repositories folder
+## cd-repos.ps1 - Sets the working directory to the user's Git repositories folder

-cd-repos.ps1
+This script changes the working directory to the user's Git repositories folder.

 ## Parameters
 ```powershell